divanov11/DjangoCertificates/README.md

 ![alt text](certificates/jane-doe/Django-Certificate.png)

 Congratulations 🥳
-If you're here, you've just succesfully completed and passed The Complete Django Course!
+If you're here, you've just completed The Django Course!

 ## Accessing your certificate
 1. 🗂️ Find the folder with your name on it